Sunday, August 31, 2025

 “Will you not from this time cry to Me, ‘My Father, You are the guide of my youth?”
 Jeremiah 3:4

-God urged them to cry out to Him as their Father.
-Request His guidance!
-David wrote, “You are my hope; O Lord God, You are my confidence from my youth.
-O God, You have taught me from my youth, and I still declare Your wondrous deeds.”
-[11]
+God urged them to cry out to Him as to a Father.
+In Psalm 71:5, David wrote, “O Lord God, You are my confidence from my youth.
+O God, You have taught me from my youth.”

-Jesus taught us to pray, saying, “In this manner, therefore, pray: ‘Our Father in heaven.’”
+In Matthew 6:9, Jesus taught us to pray, saying, “In this manner, therefore, pray: ‘Our Father in heaven.’”
 This was not a new concept of God.
-God revealed Himself to Israel via Moses in this way, “Do you thus deal with the Lord, O foolish and unwise people?
-Is He not your Father, who bought you?
+In Deuteronomy 32:6, Moses asked Israel, “Is He not your Father, who bought you?
 Has He not made you and established you?”
-[12]

 “Will He remain angry forever?
 Will He keep it to the end?
 Behold, you have spoken and done evil things, as you were able.”
 Jeremiah 3:5

-“Then I saw that for all the causes for which backsliding Israel had committed adultery, I had put her away and given her a certificate of divorce; yet her treacherous sister Judah did not fear but went and played the harlot also.”
-Jeremiah 3:8
+“She went up on every high hill and under every green tree, and she was a harlot there.
+I thought, after she has done all these things she will return to Me; but she did not return, and her treacherous sister Judah saw it.’
+Then I saw that for all the causes for which backsliding Israel had committed adultery, I had put her away and given her a certificate of divorce; yet her treacherous sister Judah did not fear but went and played the harlot also.”
+Jeremiah 3:6b-8

-“And yet for all this her treacherous sister Judah has not turned to Me with her whole heart, but in pretense, says the Lord.”
-Jeremiah 3:10
+“So it came to pass, through her casual harlotry, that she defiled the land and committed adultery with stones and trees.
+And yet for all this her treacherous sister Judah has not turned to Me with her whole heart, but in pretense, says the Lord.”
+Jeremiah 3:9-10

 “Then the Lord said to me, backsliding Israel has shown herself more righteous than treacherous Judah.
 Go and proclaim these words toward the north, and say: ‘Return, backsliding Israel,’ says the Lord; ‘I will not cause My anger to fall on you.
 For I am merciful,’ says the Lord; ‘I will not remain angry forever.
 Only acknowledge your iniquity, that you have transgressed against the Lord your God, and have scattered your charms to alien deities under every green tree, and you have not obeyed My voice,’ says the Lord.”
 Jeremiah 3:11-13

 God’s bride needed prodding.
 He urged her, “Return, O backsliding children, says the Lord; for I am married to you.
-I will take you, one from a city and two from a family, and I will bring you to Zion.
-And I will give you shepherds according to My heart, who will feed you with knowledge and understanding.”
-Jeremiah 3:14-15
+I will take you, one from a city and two from a family, and I will bring you to Zion.”
+Jeremiah 3:14

 “Then it shall come to pass, when you are multiplied and increased in the land in those days, says the Lord, that they will say no more, ‘The ark of the covenant of the Lord.’
 It shall not come to mind, nor shall they remember it, nor shall they visit it, nor shall it be made anymore.”
 Jeremiah 3:16

-“At that time Jerusalem shall be called the Throne of the Lord, and all the nations shall be gathered to it, to the Name of the Lord, to Jerusalem.
+“At that time Jerusalem shall be called the throne of the Lord, and all the nations shall be gathered to it, to the Name of the Lord, to Jerusalem.
 No more shall they follow the dictates of their evil hearts.”
 Jeremiah 3:17

 “In those days, the house of Judah shall walk with the house of Israel, and they shall come together out of the land of the north to the land that I have given as an inheritance to your fathers.”
 Jeremiah 3:18